TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ## Initial ideas - checkpoint Q&A

-Q - Why does this Q&A section seems useless?\
-A - Because I haven't thought of any questions about this part.
+Q - Did you use AI to craft the payload?\
+A - No :skull: me poor no money

-## -nostdlib
+## nostdlib

 While I was completing the skeleton code, I realized that we have to add 2 placeholders in the code instead of just the task function, because the source need to include itself, which includes itself, which..... and that would be a forever loop.\
 The fix is to also add a placeholder for the source, and fill the content with an escaped version of itself.
 For that I have implemented a function `print`

+Here is the first iteration of the code.

 ```c
 #include <stdio.h>